chuckcscccl/rustlr/chapterfs.md

   are reserved for other uses in Rustlr, including { } | : and a few others.
   The parentheses are also best not used to name terminals by themselfs.
-  Thus `lexterminal LPAREN (` means that we will refer to the terminal as LPAREN in the grammer and the lexical analyzer will recognize "(" as this type of token.
+  Thus `lexterminal LPAREN (` means that we will refer to the terminal as LPAREN in the grammar and the lexical analyzer will recognize "(" as this type of token.

 Nonterminal symbols that are to have the same type as the declared valuetype